turastory/til/sicp-second/part1.md

 For procedure applications *that can be modeled using substitution* and that *yield legitimate values*, **normal-order and applicative-order evaluation** **produce the same value**.

+- What does it mean to be modeled using substitution?
+Are there procedures that cannot be modeled using substitution?

+  I can't answer this question now..
+Maybe we can figure it out in the chapter 3.